ThomasBavn/PAD-assignments/assignment09/Assignment09/Assignment09/Answers.md

 SETCAR: Pops the top 2 elements of the stack.
 The first being a value, the second being a pointer to a cons cell.
 It sets the first element of the cons cell to the popped value.

 ### Excercise 10.1.2
+Length: Gets the length the data that the header is attached to.
+Color: Gets the color of the header.
+Paint: Takes a header and a color as an argument, and returns a copy of the header, but with the color set to the color argument.

+### Excercise 10.1.3
+The allocate() function is called when a new cons cell is created.

+### Excercise 10.1.4
+The collect() function is called if allocate() is called, and there can't be found any space for the cons cell that is to be allocated.